The Speed of Light

 Measuring the Speed of Light with Jupiter’s Moons

 The first real measurement of the speed of light came about half a century later, in 1676, by a Danish astronomer, Ole Römer, working at the Paris Observatory.
 He had made a systematic study of Io, one of the moons of Jupiter, which was eclipsed by Jupiter at regular intervals, as Io went around Jupiter in a circular orbit at a steady rate.
-Actually, Römer found, for several months the eclipses lagged more and more behind the expected time, until they were running about eight minutes late, then they began to pick up again, and in fact after about six months were running eight minutes early.
+Actually, Römer found, for several months the eclipses lagged more and more behind the expected time, until they were running roughly ten minutes late, then they began to pick up again, and in fact after about six months were running around ten minutes early (these were not easy observations).
 The cycle then repeated itself.
-Römer realized the significance of the time involved-just over one year.
+Römer realized the significance of the time involved—just over one year.
 This time period had nothing to do with Io, but was the time between successive closest approaches of earth in its orbit to Jupiter.
 The eclipses were furthest behind the predicted times when the earth was furthest from Jupiter.

 Of course, to find the speed of light it was also necessary to know the distance from the earth to the sun.
 During the 1670’s, attempts were made to measure the parallax of Mars, that is, how far it shifted against the background of distant stars when viewed simultaneously from two different places on earth at the same time.
 This (very slight) shift could be used to find the distance of Mars from earth, and hence the distance to the sun, since all relative distances in the solar system had been established by observation and geometrical analysis.
 According to Crowe (Modern Theories of the Universe, Dover, 1994, page 30), they concluded that the distance to the sun was between 40 and 90 million miles.
 Measurements presumably converged on the correct value of about 93 million miles soon after that, because it appears Römer (or perhaps Huygens, using Römer’s data a short time later) used the correct value for the distance, since the speed of light was calculated to be 125,000 miles per second, about three-quarters of the correct value of 186,300 miles per second.
 This error is fully accounted for by taking the time light needs to cross the earth’s orbit to be twenty-two minutes (as Römer did) instead of the correct value of sixteen minutes.